Arlandria (song): Song information

 The title is a reference to Arlandria, the Alexandria, Virginia, neighborhood where Dave Grohl lived.
 The lyrics include a reference to "Rain Rain Go Away," which Dave Grohl justified by saying "there's something about the singsong cadence of children's music that has its place in rock."

 Arlandria is also referenced in the song "Headwires" off their 1999 album There Is Nothing Left to Lose.
 At the end of that song, Grohl repeats the phrase "The sun is on Arlandria".

 Music video

 The first official music video used to promote the song was a live performance taken from the iTunes Festival London 2011, performed at the Roundhouse, London, UK.

 On 22 June 2019 a second music video was released through the band's YouTube channel.
-It depicts a man being chased around San Francisco by numerous groups of costumed vigilantes.
+It depicts a man being chased around San Francisco at 3 a.m. by a group of costumed vigilantes and a neighborhood watch after being mistaken for a burglar who ran past him when he left a bar.
 The video was released alongside three other videos for songs from Wasting Light, as well as a video for "The One".